Creates a buffer zone of specified size around or inside input geometry.

 Features with invalid geometries are output through this port along with an additional attribute, fme_rejection_code, to indicate the reason for rejection.

-If the Buffer Type parameter is Solid, negative buffer amounts will cause a feature to be rejected.
+If the Buffer Type parameter is Solid, negative buffer distance will cause a feature to be rejected.

-If the Buffer Type parameter is Area (2D) and a negative buffer amount is too large to leave any part of a feature behind, the feature will be rejected.
+If the Buffer Type parameter is Area (2D) non-2D geometries will be rejected.

 If the Buffer Distance Units parameter is set to anything other than Ground Units (None), features without coordinate systems will be rejected.